 What is a Montadito ?

-This is something served on a slice of bread.
+Something on top of a slice of bread.
 The photo below is a perfect example of a montadito.
-These were served in Granada but you can find these yummy montaditos all over Spain.
-They can be topped with Ham, cheese or even guacamole as the one at the top of this post.
+Although this was served in Granada, you can find montaditos all over Spain.
+Perhaps topped with Ham, cheese or even guacamole as the one seen on the top of this post.

 Across Spain chain restaurants like Lizarran and other Basque eateries have made them more popular and available outside of San Sebastian.

 Want to read about even more food?
-Check out my Spain foodie posts